Skip to content

 Orthogonal projections of multidimensional ellipsoids – V – relation between the inverse matrices of the involved quadratic forms and of respective covariance matrices

-We shall see that the relation between these inverse matrices is surprisingly simple: You can read the elements of the (pxp) quadratic form matrix directly off the (nxn)-matrix defining the original ellipsoid by a simple selection process.
-Pick out all elements whose indices refer to those base vectors which span the projection’s target space.
+We shall see that the relation between these inverse matrices is surprisingly simple: You can read the elements of the (pxp) quadratic form matrix for the lower dimensional ellipsoid directly off the (nxn)-matrix for the original ellipsoid by a simple selection process: Pick all elements whose indices refer to those base vectors which span the projection’s target space.

 Previous posts